cshutchinson/flipSide/README.md

 - Wireframe Layouts
 - Git branching for features
 - Gulp for workflow management
+- WebPack
+- Mocha / Chai for testing

 ## Feature list
 - User interface will consist of an array of square cards